JolloDede/Messenger-Backend/README.md

 ## Deployment

 If you whant to deploy that at your home your system needs [Node.js](https://nodejs.org/en/) and [MongoDB](https://www.mongodb.com/de) installed and running.
+If you rly whant to Deploy it then should propably uncomment the Code under the "Todo Uncomment".

 ## Built With